Enterprise resource planning: Implementation

+Project methodology

+The outcome of the implementation process will be significantly impacted by the skills and experience of the implementing team combined with a tried and tested implementation methodology that provides guardrails to drive the project to success.
+ERP implementations are a specific sub-type of project however there is no industry-specified standard methodology.
+Implementation methodologies are created by the ERP vendors or the specialist ERP consulting firms, generally known as Value Added Resellers (VARs), who carry out the implementations.
+Each implementer's methodology can be assessed as to how well it meets the principles and practices outlined in the guides of the project management peak industry bodies such as Project Management Institute.

 Process preparation

 Implementing ERP typically requires changes in existing business processes.
 Poor understanding of needed process changes prior to starting implementation is a main reason for project failure.
 The difficulties could be related to the system, business process, infrastructure, training, or lack of motivation.

 It is therefore crucial that organizations thoroughly analyze processes before they deploy an ERP software.
 Analysis can identify opportunities for process modernization.
 It also enables an assessment of the alignment of current processes with those provided by the ERP system.
 Research indicates that risk of business process mismatch is decreased by: